Calif. trainer charged with sexually abusing minor

-Chris Flores, a prominent Southern California athletic trainer, was arrested Thursday in Bakersfield on charges related to sexual assault of a minor.
+Chris Flores, a prominent Southern California youth coach, was arrested Thursday in Bakersfield on charges related to sexual assault of a minor.

-A warrant for Flores' arrest had been issued by the Santa Ana Police Department and was executed with the assistance of Bakersfield police, according to Santa Ana police sergeant Maria Lopez.
+A warrant for Flores' arrest had been issued by the Santa Ana Police Department and was executed with the assistance of Bakersfield police, according to Santa Ana police Sgt.
+Maria Lopez.

 Multiple sources familiar with Flores told ESPN the voice on the recording was his.
 Flores' attorney, Edward Welbourn, told ESPN he could not confirm it was Flores on the recording and denied the allegations were true.